Tuesday, September 2, 2025

 Solution

-• Ruckus EOL (End-of-Life) Products will not receive fix patches.
+• EOL (End-of-Life) Products will not receive fix patches.